erwinpasia/ERP_Agentic_Systems_Projects/5-Day Gen AI Intensive Course 2025 - Kaggle_and_Google/Capstone_Projects/README.md

 ### **1. Memory Implementation**

 The diagram shows memory as enabling "capturing and storing context and feedback across multiple interactions and sessions."
-Your implementation demonstrates this through:
+The implementation demonstrates this through:

 - **LangGraph State Management**: The `CafeGeniusState` TypedDict maintains conversation history and order state across turns
 - **Persistent Order Tracking**: The `current_order` field accumulates items, modifications, and user preferences throughout the session